Language Translation

 • Through a collaborative effort, all women of childbearing age will receive risk-appropriate health care before, during and after pregnancy.

-While there have been changes in leadership from Dr. VanNess to Dr. Jerome Adams in 2014, and to Dr. Kristina Box in 2017, the commitment to reduce infant mortality as well as morbidity remains unchanged.
+While there have been changes since IPQIC was created, the commitment to reduce infant mortality as well as morbidity remains unchanged.
 The current IPQIC infrastructure involves nearly 450 stakeholders participating in this significant effort to address the issues of infant mortality and morbidity.
 A few of the successful efforts to date include:

 • the adoption of Levels of Care rules for Indiana birthing hospitals in 2019;